aakarsh27/leetcode-practice/README.md

 # solving leetcode

-this repository is meant for solving the BLIND 75
+this repository is meant for solving the BLIND 75 leetcode sheet